 Trust takes time to build, and recovering from an affair is complex.
 It almost always requires an experienced therapist that can help guide the conversations and create a safe environment to facilitate healing.
 Relationship recovery is possible!

 Paula Gurnett has specialized training and extensive experience supporting couples through this affair recovery.
+She offers marriage counselling and intensive couples therapy in Edmonton.
 Please see the Couple's Intensive Therapy page for the options that will provide the best possible therapeutic outcomes as you navigate this difficult time.

 For booking inquiries, please email firstname.lastname@example.org.